nrkno/dotnetskolen/README_EN.md

 #### Project types

 Starting with .NET Core, .NET uses different SDK project types depending on the application you're developing.
-These project types provide verious functionality for compiling and publishing.
+These project types provide various functionality for compiling and publishing.
 Our API and test projects were initially created with the basic `.NET SDK` project type.
 Since this step requires functionality from the `.NET Web SDK`, we'll change the project types accordingly.

 Open the file `src/api/NRK.Dotnetskolen.Api.fsproj`, and change the `Sdk` attribute on the `Project` element from `Microsoft.NET.Sdk` to `Microsoft.NET.Sdk.Web`: